gaelkt/HairNets/README.md

 - One other CNN is used to classify hair segment into type a, b or c.
 This is a GoogleNet architecture Hair Segmentation uses a U-Net architecture to segment hair pixels from images.
+The folder weights contains the pre-trained weights for segmentation and classification.
+The folder libs contains the functions used by main files.

 # Requirements:
 - Tensorflow >= 1.12